PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 #### Obtaining the app icon
 Set `runtimeSettings.onIconCreated` to a function to obtain the icon created by `App.createIcon()`.
 You will be passed the icon as a string containing SVG code.
+This function will be called directly when the app starts (and nothing goes wrong).

 #### Dealing with updates
 If a state has been stored, and the app then starts with that state running in a new version of the app, an update in the app needs to happen (the `onUpdate()` methods in the app needs to be called, etc.).

-Set `runtimeSettings.version` to the current version of the app, and the framework will perform the update (call the `onUpdate` methods in the app, etc.) if this version is higher than the version of the app stored in the state.
+Set `runtimeSettings.version` to the current version of the app, and the framework will perform the update (call the `onUpdate` methods in the app, etc.) if this version is higher than the version of the app stored in the `state`.

 #### Listening for errors
 Set `runtimeSettings.onError` to `(errorMessage) => console.log(errorMessage)` to listen for when the code in the app crashes.
-When an error occurs, the app will also display the error message on the screen.
+When an error occurs, the app will also display the error message on the screen and stop running the app, and also give the user the option to restart the app from scratch (with no state), or try resume running the app by loading another page.

 #### Previewing
-Set `runtimeSettings.isPreview` to `true` for `Page.onBeforeDirections()` not take effect (will probably only be used by the editor).
+Set `runtimeSettings.isPreview` to `true` for:

+* `Page.onBeforeDirections()` not to take effect
+* Updaters with intervals to not run
+* The speaker to not play anything
+* Etc.

+Most likely, it's only the previewing of pages in the editor that will use this option.

 #### Logging
-Set `runtimeSettings.onLog` to `(type, value) => console.log(type, value)` to make the app log messages. ``type = `framework` `` means that it's the framework that logged the message, ``type = `user` `` means that the app creator logged the message by calling the :docs[log] function.
+Set `runtimeSettings.onLog` to `(type, value) => console.log(type, value)` to make the app log messages. ``type = `framework` `` means that it's the framework that logged the message, and ``type = `user` `` means that the app creator logged the message by calling the :docs[log] function.